Spider-Man and His Amazing Friends: Streaming

 The series was available for instant streaming via Netflix from 2011 to August 2015.
-As part of the acquisition of 21st Century Fox by The Walt Disney Company, the copyrights to the New World library were transferred to TFCF America, Inc., a subsidiary of The Walt Disney Company, effective March 15, 2019.
+As part of the acquisition of 21st Century Fox by The Walt Disney Company, the copyrights to the New World library were transferred to TFCF America, Inc., a subsidiary of The Walt Disney Company, effective on March 15, 2019.
 Consequently, the series became available on the Disney+ streaming service, as a part of U.S. launch on November 12, 2019.